 Some of the products we produce, particularly those of our Complex Machining segment, require months to produce and we sometimes produce products in excess of the number ordered intending to sell the excess as spares when orders arise.
-As a result, portions of our inventory turn slowly and tie up our working capital.
-Our inventory represented approximately 52% of our assets as of March 31, 2017.
+As a result, portions of our inventory turn slowly and tie up our working capital, and our inventory often represents approximately 40% of our assets.
 Any requirement to write down the value of our inventory due to obsolescence or a drop in the price of materials could have a material adverse effect on our consolidated financial position or results of operations.